Testimonials

 Why do Boehringer offer vouchers for free testing? – Boehringer Ingelheim make Prascend which is the licensed treatment for PPID.
 They use the results to collate data aiding in further the research of the disease.

-These vouchers are available year round, however we recommended testing in the Autumn months as there are seasonal variations in ACTH.
+These vouchers are available March and April and in September; testing is recommended during these periods as there are seasonal variations in ACTH.
 For our clients we will contact you when your voucher is due.
-If you’ve never had your tested and they are over 15 years old you will be eligible for a free voucher too.
+If you’ve never had your tested and they are over 15 years old you will be eligible for a free voucher too – during March/April & September.

 Results and management